TJ

 • Doubles Low Flow with Jennie and Emily

-• Photoshoot with Whitney (stage or gym pole set up outdoors)
+• Photoshoot with Whitney (stage pole set up outdoors)

 Included Activities